mlanca-c/CS50-breakout/README.md

 ### breakout-02 "The Bounce Update"
  * breakout-02 uses AABB Collision Detection so that the Ball can bounce when it collides with the Paddle or the walls.

+### breakout-03 "The Brick Update"
+ * breakout-03 renders Bricks onto the screen.

 # Cloning

  ```